lucasaltm/lucasaltm/README.md

 I am open to collaborations, so feel free to contact me if you are interested in working together on a project or if you have any suggestions for the existing projects.

 # 📬 Contact
 If you'd like to connect or get in touch with me, feel free to visit my LinkedIn profile and send a connection request.
-I'm always open to meeting new people in the Data Science field and expanding my network.
+I'm always open to meeting new people and expanding my network.
 Click here to go to my [LinkedIn](https://www.linkedin.com/in/lucas-cristiano-altmann/).</br>

 Thank you for visiting my profile, I hope you like my projects and I am looking forward to collaborating with the community!